-A Study of an Old British Family
+A British Family

-During Roman occupation, England was part of Britannia; a province of the Roman Empire.
+During Roman times, England was part of a province of the Roman Empire.
 For centuries the Romans had established effective roadways and trading centres or villages.
 As a result, after the fall of the Roman Empire in 476 AD, England was particularly attractive to mass migrations from foreign countries; most notably the Anglo-Saxons from Northern Germany, the Frisii and the Jutes from the Northern Netherlands and Southern Scandinavia.
 The exact number of immigrants is unknown; but estimates are at 200,000 over several years.

 As the custom with most countries, English family surnames have always been "locational" as surnames were usually confined to certain districts or locations even back to Roman times.
 Certainly there were not many concentrated locations as early Middle Age England was mostly comprised of several scattered villages, hamlets and parishes all across the country.
 It is established that 7 to 10 thousand of these villages have now disappeared due to the enforced "clearing" and dispersal of the former inhabitants to make way for sheep pastures at the height of the wool trade in the 14th Century, along with the natural causes such as the Black Death of 1348.

 Regional pronunciations or local area speech inflections also had a dramatic effect on the accurate pronunciation and spelling of surnames.
 In the many villages, parishes and regions of England, surnames were usually spelled and written in the same fashion as they were pronounced.

 Nonetheless, the use of surnames would never "die out" as the population was steadily growing and it was obviously important to identify everyone.
 However, the importance of surnames took on a wider meaning when the English government introduced personal tax or the "Poll Tax" as it was known.